 After months of trying, we came up with the first original model, now called the Southlander, and I tested it for a year or more through the heat of Burundi, the cold of the forests of Norway and the streets of Sweden.

-The red cap has many poster children.
+The red hat has many poster children.
 One of them being Olav Thon, the Hotel-King of Norway.
-He wears it so faithfully that when they made a statue of him outside one of his Hotels in Oslo, they made it with him wearing the cap.
-Back when Jesus did not only have twitter followers, but actual followers who stalked him around the country, there the red cap was represented.
+He wears it so faithfully that when they made a statue of him outside one of his Hotels in Oslo, they made it with him wearing the hat.
+Back when Jesus did not only have twitter followers, but actual followers who stalked him around the country, there the red hat was represented.

 Believe whatever you want, but the name Red Hat Factory came to me in a dream.
 I was so into all these hat-plans, and I dreamed that we started the business and called it Red Hat Factory, and that we launched a website with some brick-wall design in the background.
 So I followed my dreams—literally.

 When my brother in law Ben (original red hatter and friend of Mr. Chester) said he wanted to sell the hats at MacLaren Barbers, I knew I had a chance to actually go for this and give it a try.
 Why not?
 Have an adventure or die trying.